 4. Know What to Pack

-However, to complicate things a little bit further, the weather and topography can change dramatically as well.
+To complicate things a little bit further, the weather and topography can change dramatically as well.
 From the gorgeous beaches of Puglia to great skiing conditions in the Dolomites during the winter season.

 If you’re planning to bring your gadgets, then you need to bring along a power adapter so that you can plug your device into a European socket.